“As an Amazon Associate, I earn from qualifying purchases. Without Any Extra Cost to You!”

 As much as you can, tighten it and give it another curl.
 Using a clamp to rotate the unit clockwise until it’s close because it’s a screw-in heated element.

-- Reasons behind heating element to burn out in a water heater?
+- Reasons behind heating element burning out in a water heater?

 The key explanation for burning out elements is DRYFIRE in modern water heating systems or new substitutes for elements.
 This is because a hot water faucet is not installed by the installer when the heater tank fills with water and therefore purges or bleeds air from the system.